 Q and A Harris V Quinn and MN Child Care union

 Union organizers first started a door knocking campaign in 2005.
-Both SEIU and AFSCME were competing for signatures and the right to unionize providers.
+SEIU and AFSCME were competing for signatures and the right to unionize providers.
 Eventually they went to arbitration and settled on boundaries with SEIU taking the southern half of the state and AFSCME taking the north.

-The state lawsuit was heard first and ruled on tossing out the Executive Order on the grounds that the Governor did not have the authority to write law, and that this process, if it were to happen, should go through the legislative process.
+The state lawsuit was heard and ruled on first tossing out the Executive Order on the grounds that the Governor did not have the authority to write law, and that this process, if it were to happen, should go through the legislative process.

 The following year, the Minnesota legislature turned over and with a majority of union friendly politicians a child care unionization bill was quickly introduced.

 Providers showed up at each hearing to testify against this bill.
 At times, providers who signed up to testify in opposition were turned away.
 This bill set a record for the longest floor debate in the Minnesota Senate with a marathon 17 hour overnight session.
+The bill passed.

 Dues: $300 per year, likely to go up once a contract is reached.